 - ICC Men’s T20 World Cup 2022 will be held October – November 2022 with the final on 13 November 2022

-The IBC Board agreed to continue to monitor the rapidly changing situation and assess all the information available in order to make a considered decision on future hosts to ensure the sport is able to stage safe and successful global events in 2021 and 2022.
+The IBC Board agreed to continue to monitor the rapidly changing situation.
+Assess all the information available in order to make a considered decision on future hosts.
+To ensure the sport is able to stage safe and successful global events in 2021 and 2022.

 The IBC Board will also continue to evaluate the situation in relation to being able to stage the ICC Women’s Cricket World Cup 2021 in New Zealand in February next year.
 In the meantime, planning for this event continues as scheduled.

-“The decision to postpone the ICC Men’s T20 World Cup was taken after careful consideration of all of the options available to us and gives us the best possible opportunity of delivering two safe and successful T20 World Cups for fans around the world.
+“The decision to postpone the ICC Men’s T20 World Cup was taken after careful consideration of all of the options.
+The best possible opportunity of delivering two safe and successful T20 World Cups for fans around the world.